 The smart way would be to use the IRA accounts to grow money.
 This way, they would get $280K in their retirement account.
 Upon retirement, they would pull money for their mortgage.
 Another benefit is that they would likely pay a lower tax rate upon withdrawal.

 Get it?
 I hope so.

 I have recently joined our friends to celebrate July 4th.
 There were three other couples around the table.
-One of them is living in the townhouse with $250K paid off mortgage.
-Just consider it: there is a quarter of million cash that is not used to generate money.
+One of them is living in the townhouse with a $250K paid-off mortgage.
+Just consider it: there is a quarter of a million cash that is not used to generate money.
 It’s like dead money at this point.

 What would be your choice?

 - Sell the townhouse and use the part of the proceeds to buy a smaller place like apartments